raspberrypilearning/3D-scene/en/step_5.md

 ## 3D effects

-In this step, you will increase the three-dimensional (3D) appearance.
+In this step, you will increase the 3D appearance.
 To do this, you will use `Looks`{:class="block3looks"} blocks to enhance the sense of depth in your scene.
 You will use the `size`{:class="block3looks"} and `layers`{:class="block3looks"} blocks to make your sprites appear in front of or behind each other.

 In the example below, the **Rocket** sprite that is in the distance is smaller than the **Taco Truck** and **Robot** sprites.
 The sprites are layered to appear to go in front of or behind each other.